cunni319/plasma_GCA_2023/README.md

 >quantile_normalization.ipynb

-This script takes the raw RFU data from SomaLogic and quantile normalizes the samples.
+This script takes the raw RFU data from SomaLogic, and quantile normalizes the samples.
-A box plot of all samples is provided at the end of the script to confirm that all samples have the same distribution and median after quantile normalization.
+A box plot of all samples is provided at the end of the script to illustrate that all samples have the same distribution and median after quantile normalization.
 The quantile normalized data is saved in the data directory for all downstream analysis.